Resonance production in partial chemical equilibrium: Introduction

-In this paper we therefore calculate the production of resonances from partial chemical equilibrium and determine the resonance-to-stable ratios for selected types of resonances which have been measured experimentally.
+In this paper we therefore entertain the idea of a scenario with an extended hadronic phase and PCE.
+For this scenario we calculate the production of resonances and determine the resonance-to-stable ratios for selected types of resonances which have been measured experimentally.
 Within the used model, such a ratio can be assigned to a value of the temperature, although this may not always be possible.
 The extracted temperatures can be compared with those of kinetic freeze-out in order to see if the instantaneous freeze-out is a good approximation or to what extent it is distant from reality.

-One could argue that the proper treatment of resonance production would be by employing transport simulation.
-Nevertheless, we want to explore PCE as a simple and economic alternative to the complicated and computationally expensive transport simulations.
-In this study we thus investigate the limits of applicability of the PCE model.

 We describe the basics of the statistical model with PCE in Section \ref{s:model}.
 In Section \ref{s:data}, we explain our selection of experimental data and the method of comparison of theoretical results to them.
 The actual results are summarised in Section \ref{s:results}, followed by conclusions in Section \ref{s:conc}.